NicoAm21/NicoAm21/README.md

 # Nicolas Matassi
-Currently a third year Computer Science student at the University of Leicester, I like to build fun projects that involve multiple programming languages and different frameworks.
+Computer Science Graduate at the University of Leicester, I like to build fun projects that involve multiple programming languages and different frameworks.
 I also design on Figma and use Wordpress to bring it to life!
 ## Languages and Tools
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)